AndreiAkatov/To-Do-List/README.md

-Author: Andrei Akatov.

 Task: Develop a To Do List application that allow to add, remove, fitrate tasks with React.
-Practice with received knowledge of React, Javascript, .
-Make calculation for each coin.
+All tasks need to be saved in localStorage.
+Practice with received knowledge of React, Javascript.

+Execution time: 2 weeks

-Technologies: React Native, React, Javascript, React-icons, HTML5, CSS, SCSS.
+Technologies: React JS, localStorage, Javascript, React-icons, HTML5, CSS, SCSS.

 to launch: npm start

 Date of completion: 25.09.2023.

+Author: Andrei Akatov.